Sporty on Hawaii - water sports paradise at Hale'iwa Beach

 Unfortunately, reaching the beach by bus is not that easy.
 From Waikiki, a single trip takes two to three hours and requires several transfers.

-The approach by car is much easier and can be mastered from Waikiki in about 45 minutes.
+The drive by car is much easier and can be done from Waikiki in about 45 minutes.
 To get there, take the H1 and then the H2 in the direction of the North Shore until you see signs for Hale'iwa and, after the exit, Hale'iwa Beach.
 A large parking lot is available to visitors at the beach park, which can be used free of charge.